-Sunny Málaga on Spain’s southern coast is a popular summer beach destination and port of call for Western Mediterranean cruises.
+Historic Málaga on Spain’s sunny southern coast is a popular summer beach destination and port of call for Mediterranean cruises.

-But did you know that this vibrant and historic city is also home to superb street art?
+But did you know that this vibrant city is also home to superb street art?
 Discover the best Málaga street art in this guide to one of Spain’s best urban art collections.

 Some articles on this website contain affiliate links.
 This means that I may earn a small commission if you make a purchase through these links.
 As an Amazon Associate, I earn from qualifying purchases.
 Read the full disclosure here.